Medical Training and Medical School FAQ

 You then go to interviews at the schools where you would like to make the medical school match.
 These are also similar to medical school interviews.

-You then enter your "rank list" of the schools where you would like to attend medical residency for your medical training.
+You then enter your “rank list” of the schools where you would like to attend medical residency for your medical training.
 This is done through the NRMP or National Resident Matching Program.
 The schools also make a rank list of the applicants that applied to your school.
-If you ranked them highly and they ranked you highly, a medical school match has been made and you are on your way to medical residency!
+If you ranked them highly and they ranked you highly, a medical school

 The medical school match is built for medical students, really.
 You should put your top choice as where you want to go most.
 Sometimes people don't do this and end up unhappy.
 It's really pretty simple.
 Put your list in the order of where you want to train.
 Period.